notdaniel/configlette/README.md

 - **.env support** - Reads from .env files with environment variable precedence
 - **Variable interpolation** - Reference variables in .env files with `$VAR` or `${VAR}` syntax
 - **Automatic case conversion** - Use camelCase in your schema, automatically looks for SCREAMING_SNAKE_CASE env vars
+- **Ephemeral and derived fields** - Intermediate values that don't pollute your config, and computed fields
-- **Environ wrapper** - Prevents accidental modification of already-read environment variables
+- **Environment wrapper** - Prevents accidental modification of already-read environment variables
 - **Flexible** - Supports required/optional fields, defaults, custom env var names, and custom coercion

 ## Disclaimer